 I had enough experience to know how projects worked.
 I had worked under good project managers and because of this I felt comfortable with the tools and methods.
 I had a solid understanding of how to:

 - Estimate effort and put together a team;

 - Create a work breakdown structure and draft a plan;

-Despite this I was nervous about taking on my first project.
+Despite this, I was nervous about taking on my first project.
 The root cause of my nerves came down to the dependency on people.
-When we work as an analyst we can rely on technical skills and effort to deliver our work successfuly.
+When we work as an analyst we can rely on technical skills and effort to deliver our work successfully.
 When we switch to project management it’s a completely new paradigm, we suddenly need to rely on a disparate team of individuals for success.

 This is not the same as becoming a team leader.
 As a team leader we have levers such as career management, performance reviews etc. to build a relationship with our team.
 A project manager is in a unique position of relying on a team of people, while often having very little power over them.

 Not all of the individuals on our project team will care about project success.
 Some may even be against it.

 The question that none of the project methodologies would answer